dg1psi/PicoDitDah/README.md

 By default GPIO 3 is used for DIT and GPIO 4 for DAT.
 The ground pin must be connected to the ground of the Raspberry Pi Pico board.

 The default GPIO configuration can be changed in the file `cw_generator.cpp`.

+# Software
+Once connected to the computer, the device provides two interfaces.
+One USB microphone and a serial port.

+To change the amplitude of the morse code sine wave, use the operating system controls.

+More details, like the WPM speed, can be configured using the serial port.
+The device uses the [WinKeyer3 protocol by K1EL](https://www.k1elsystems.com/WK3IC.html) (see the datasheet at the bottom of the page).

+## Please note:
+At the moment the settings are not saved.
+The device will always return to the default settings upon reboot.